thibaultcha/lua-resty-socket/README.md

 - In ngx_lua contexts where cosockets are not supported (`init`, `init_worker`, etc...)

-When fallbacking to LuaSocket, it provides you with shims for cosocket-only functions such as `getreusedtimes`, `setkeepalive` etc...
+When falling back to LuaSocket, it provides you with shims for cosocket-only functions such as `getreusedtimes`, `setkeepalive` etc...

 It comes handy when one is developing a module/library that aims at being